-Sony and Microsoft both are gearing up to unveil their next-gen gaming consoles later this year.
-The PlayStation 5 and Xbox Series X are undoubtedly two of the most anticipated consoles of 2020.
-Both promise to take the gaming experience to a whole new level, thanks to more powerful processors, SSD storage, and other innovative technologies.
-Over the last few weeks, Microsoft and Sony have revealed tons of details about their respective consoles.
+There are no major secrets now.
+Both Sony and Microsoft have confirmed the launch date, pricing, and all other details of their upcoming consoles.
+We will see the PlayStation 5 vs Xbox Series X showdown during the holiday shopping season.
+Both consoles promise to take the gaming experience to a whole new level, thanks to more powerful processors, SSD storage, and other innovative technologies.
 In this PlayStation 5 vs Xbox Series X comparison, let’s check out how they differ.

 PlayStation 5 vs Xbox Series X Design